togakangaroo/curriculum/units/10-jquery/lessons/1-jquery/README.md

 1. How do I include jQuery into our project?
 2. Let's create an empty JavaScript file.
 How do I include it in my HTML file?
 3. What starter code do I put in the empty JavaScript file so that I can use jQuery?
-4. How do I create two new empty ``div``s with a class of "pokemon" and IDs of "first" and "second" respectively?
+4. How do I create two new empty ``div``'s with a class of "pokemon" and IDs of "first" and "second" respectively?
 5. How do I put the text "Garchomp" in the first ``div`` and "Mew" in the second?
 6. How do I print the text in each ``div`` to the console?
 7. How do I delete the last ``div``?
-8. How do I italicize the text in both ``div``s using only one line?
+8. How do I italicize the text in both ``div``'s using only one line?
-9. How do I add borders to both ``div``s?
+9. How do I add borders to both ``div``'s?
-9. How do I swap the IDs of the `div`s?
+9. How do I swap the IDs of the `div`'s?
-10. How do I attach a click handler to both ``div``s so that clicking on one prints out the text of the clicked ``div`` to the console?
+10. How do I attach a click handler to both ``div``'s so that clicking on one prints out the text of the clicked ``div`` to the console?

 ### Independent practice ("You do")